Why you should care

 His father suffered a windblown setback too, with a halting federal recovery after Hurricane Andrew in 1992.
 Larry Sabato, head of the University of Virginia Center for Politics, says: “No question it hurt Bush when he was already struggling against Bill Clinton.
 Bush still carried Florida, but the situation was viewed by many voters across the country as more evidence that Bush had run out of gas.”
 After Hurricane Betsy in 1965, Princeton University presidential historian Julian Zelizer recalls, Louisiana Sen. Russell Long tried to convince President Lyndon B. Johnson to make time in his busy schedule for a visit.
 “If you go there right now, Mr. President,” Long said, “they couldn’t beat you if Eisenhower ran!”
 He went.

-At least Hurricane Florence, drenching the Carolinas over the weekend, offers Donald Trump a respite from news about former campaign chairman Paul Manafort’s plea deal with federal prosecutors and an opportunity to lead in the face of a natural disaster.
+At least Hurricane Florence, drenching the Carolinas over the weekend, offers Donald Trump a respite from news about former campaign chairman Paul Manafort’s plea deal with federal prosecutors and an opportunity to lead during a natural disaster.
 With the midterms fast approaching, Trump’s approval rating is at a low ebb, in the face of criminal investigations and fresh revelations about his chaotic White House.
 Trump canceled political rallies, staged emergency briefings and looked the part of a president prepping for a storm.

 — Mark Knoller (@markknoller) September 13, 2018